auzeonfung/hostex-chat/README.md

 # Hostex Chat

 Hostex Chat integrates Hostex conversations with ChatGPT.
-The web UI lives in `frontend/` and communicates with a Node.js backend in `backend/`.
+All server logic now runs inside the Next.js app under `frontend/`, so only one service needs to be started.

 ## Quick Start